mdugue/react-dip/README.md

 * nested Elements
 * transitioning to elements in scrolled lists (via browser back)
 * text can get distorted
+* styles from nested queries eg: animating `h1` which is styled via `section h1` (might be fixable _a little bit_, not sure if it is worth though, as it is somehow considered bad practices anyhow?)

 ## Inspired by